Christoffer-M/PGP-Decryption-Extension/README.md

 3. Download and unzip this repository
 4. Take the unzipped folder and upload it through the "Load Unpacked" button
 5. Done!

+You can generate a key pair here: https://pgpkeygen.com/